ReFirmLabs/binwalk/INSTALL.md

 Uninstallation
 ==============

 The following command will remove binwalk from your system.
-Note that this will *not* remove manually installed packages, or utilities installed via deps.sh:
+Note that this will *not* remove manually installed packages or tools:

 ```bash
 $ sudo make uninstall